Chieze-Franklin/Bolt.js-Book/users-api.md

 ---

-## GET: \/api\/apps\/@live
+## GET: \/api\/users\/@live

-Gets an array of context objects for all running contexts.
+Gets an array of user objects for all currently logged-in users.

 ### response

-If there is no error during the processing of the request, the `body` field of the response should hold an array of context objects.
+If there is no error during the processing of the request, the `body` field of the response should hold an array of user objects.

+### note

+This may not work well in scenarios where Bolt is **not** expected to be _always on_.

 ---